World Mental Health Day? Shouldn’t that be every day?

 1. Make sure everyone feels free to talk openly

-Everyone needs to know that mental health awareness isn’t just for Mental Health Awareness Week.
+Everyone needs to know that focussing on mental health isn’t just for one day a year.
 To do this, you’ll need to make sure the noise level doesn’t drop.
 Regular communications — via channels such as email, intranet or posters within the workplace — are important here, but first and foremost we need to make sure the culture of the business encourages the conversations which these communications should prompt.
 Employees need to feel they can discuss issues of all kinds without fear of retribution or ridicule.

 2. Empower your line managers